kindly/flatterer/docs/options.md

   --drop                      When loading to postgres or sqlite, drop table
                               if already exists.
-  --id-prefix TEXT            Prefix for all `_link` id fields --help                      Show this message and exit.
+  --id-prefix TEXT            Prefix for all `_link` id fields --stats                     Produce stats about the data in the
+                              datapackage.json file
+  --help                      Show this message and exit.
 ```